 7. Consider painted tiles

-Painting your existing tile can freshen your look at a fraction of the cost.
+If you are looking to update your kitchen on a budget, painting your existing tile can freshen your look at a fraction of the cost.
 With a little planning and creativity you can create interesting patterns that transform your whole space.
-Try laying down masking tape to create vertical patterns, or paint within templates for elaborate design.
+Try laying down masking tape to create vertical patterns, or paint within templates for an elaborate kitchen design.

 8. Complement the wall